sa-tre/satre-specification/docs/source/index.md

 The IT and related professionals who will be responsible for deploying and managing instances of a TRE conforming to the SATRE standard.
 The document will explain that SATRE conforming TREs should have documentation and infrastructure deployment code/apps that conform to software engineering best practices, which are also defined here, making them "simple" for an IT professional to follow; troubleshooting steps included.

+These roles cover managing TRE computing infrastructure, but also administering the TRE itself (e.g. managing users and projects).

 ### TRE developers

 The software engineers responsible for developing and maintaining TRE software, including adding functionality, bug fixes and general maintenance.
 The document will explain recommended practices suitable for developing a software of this complexity and reference learnings from existing TRE developers.